London Startup Ecosystem – Ultimate Report 2022

-Out of the events / platforms we have experience first hand, Silicon Milk Roundabout was one of the best and most unique experiences in terms of finding talent.
+Out of the events/platforms we have experienced first-hand, Silicon Milk Roundabout was one of the best and most unique experiences in terms of finding talent.
 Also, check out Joblab (now Stride) they were the first startup we ever featured.
 Of course, let’s not forget AngelList which is a great resource here as well.
 Here are the other top resources to find tech talent in London.

 Also, note that London trails behind its competitors in terms of some people and finance based decisions.
-For example, London based startup founding teams are much less likely to adopt best practices associated with success – such as offering stock options – to all employees and overall have a smaller average number of advisors.
+For example, London-based startup founding teams are much less likely to adopt best practices associated with success – such as offering stock options – to all employees and have a smaller average number of advisors overall.

 3. Incubators, Accelerators, Co-Working Spaces and Communities in London

-On the hand, there is a second benefit of these places where people come together: Community.
-Entrepreneurial journey can be a lonely and difficult one.
-Working together, learning from other people, and knowing that you can ask for help all contribute to a sense of “we are all in this together”.
+On the other hand, there is a second benefit of these places where people come together: Community.
+An entrepreneurial journey can be a lonely and difficult one.
+However, working together, learning from other people, and knowing that you can ask for help contribute to a sense of “we are all in this together”.

-The key difference between an accelerator and an incubator is that the first doesn’t always have an office or provide a work space, and places more emphasis on funding with some sort of a pre-set programme, whereas the latter is usually more flexible.
+The key difference between an accelerator and an incubator is that the first doesn’t always have an office or provide a workspace, and places more emphasis on funding with a pre-set programme, whereas the latter is usually more flexible.

-Earlier research of Nesta demonstrates that there are around 250 incubators and close to 200 accelerators in the UK, as well as some slight variations on these themes in the form of 11 pre-accelerators, 7 virtual accelerators and 4 virtual incubators.
-More than half of all the accelerators are based in London, whereas incubators are more evenly distributed to other UK cities.
+Earlier research of Nesta demonstrates that there are around 250 incubators and close to 200 accelerators in the UK, and some slight variations on these themes in the form of 11 pre-accelerators, 7 virtual accelerators, and 4 virtual incubators.
+In addition, more than half of all the accelerators are based in London, whereas incubators are more evenly distributed to other UK cities.